0hlov3/0hlov3.github.io/content/posts/2025-01-22_Create-your-Personal-Page-now/index.md

 ### Step 4: Install Hugo

 Before creating your site, install Hugo on your machine.
 Hugo is a lightweight and fast static site generator.
-Follow the [Hugo installation guide](<https://gohugo.io/getting-started/installing/>) for your operating system to get it up and running.
+Follow the {{< newtablink "https://gohugo.io/getting-started/installing/" >}}Hugo installation guide{{< /newtablink >}} for your operating system to get it up and running.

 ### Step 5: Create a Hugo Site